vukuskokovic/UskokDB/README.md

 # UskokDB
-    A simple C# ORM which adds extension methods on IDbConnection and DbConnection interfaces
+    A simple C# ORM which adds extension methods on IDbConnection and DbConnection classes
 ## Quering
 #### Lets supose we have a model specified like:
 ```cs